Childrens Place Debt

 Childrens Place holds a debt-to-equity ratio of 2.85.
 At present, Childrens Place's Net Debt is projected to increase significantly based on the last few years of reporting.
-The current year's Short Term Debt is expected to grow to about 441.4 M, whereas Net Debt To EBITDA is projected to grow to (1.01).
+The current year's Short Term Debt is expected to grow to about 310.7 M, whereas Long Term Debt Total is forecasted to decline to about 39.8 M. .
 Childrens Place's financial risk is the risk to Childrens Place stockholders that is caused by an increase in debt.
-In other words, with a high degree of financial leverage come high-interest payments, which usually reduce Earnings Per Share (EPS).

 Asset vs Debt